How to Talk Politics without Dying Inside

-If it is appropriate for you to engage in a discussion, decide beforehand if you wish to persuade, refute, inquire, commiserate, defend, or improve your skills.
+If it is appropriate for you to engage in a discussion, decide beforehand if you wish to persuade, refute, inquire, commiserate, defend, demonstrate, interfere, or improve your skills.
 Then determine what you expect from your interlocutors.
 If you are not emotionally prepared for hostile responses, do not engage with hostile interlocutors or leave as soon as you begin to feel agitated.

 Avoid replying more than once to a single statement.
 This is to ensure that the exchange is equitable and also to help you regulate your emotions.
 If you posted a reply that is incomplete, then you need to slow down.
 It is easy to slip into manic responses, where you fire quips at rapid speed en masse.
 In person, this often manifests as interruptions and elevated voices.
 Think through your reply and don’t rush.
 Getting into the habit of citing sources will assist you in regulating your anxiety and the speed of your responses in addition to improving your position and research skills.